DiscordBots-Archive/FaiyaShisutazu/README.md

 ## Feature Requests

 Have a feature in mind?
 I'd love to hear about it.
-Feel free to [open an issue](https://github.com/jwchen1259/REmibot/issues/new) and let us know.
+Feel free to [open an issue](https://github.com/jwchen1259/REmibot/issues/new) and let me know.

 ## Contributors

+- York *(Creator of the original bot)* [@York](https://github.com/YorkAARGH)
 - Junwei Chen  *(Maintainer)* - [@Junwei](https://github.com/jwchen1259)

 ## [License](LICENSE)